jack-ivanisevic/jack-ivanisevic/README.md

 ## ⭐ Fun Fact

-CRM, email marketing, and coding are so enjoyable for me that they rarely feel like “work” — I genuinely love building systems that run smarter and more efficiently.
+CRM, email marketing, and coding are so enjoyable for me that they rarely feel like “work” — I genuinely love building smart, automated systems that run efficiently and at scale.